 In this section, I would like to discuss the various factors that can affect an individual’s resting metabolic rate (RMR).
 RMR refers to the amount of energy or calories that our body expends while at rest.
 It is important to understand these factors as they can significantly impact our overall energy expenditure and play a role in weight management and overall health.

-See also How many calories are in a ham and cheese wrap
+See also How many calories in a sausage mcgriddle from mcdonald's

 1. Age: Age is one of the key factors influencing RMR.
 As we age, our body tends to lose muscle mass, which results in a decrease in RMR.
 This means that as we get older, our body naturally burns fewer calories at rest, making weight maintenance or loss more challenging.